quru/image-defer/README.md

 * Reduced server load, server bandwidth, and client-side bandwidth, by not loading images that the user never sees
 * Flatter server load, by not requesting all images at once
 * Faster loading web pages
-* Reduced (and also capped) client-side memory usage
+* Reduced client-side memory usage - initially at least
+* Capped client-side memory usage - with `ImageDefer.options.maxLoaded`

 and these down-sides:

 * Requires a little extra CPU power when the user scrolls the web page
+* You need to know the image dimensions in advance (use fixed sizes so that the page does not jump around as images load)
 * The user may have to wait a short time for images to load when they come into view
-* You need to know your image sizes in advance (use fixed sizes so that the page does not jump around as images load)
 * The user needs to have JavaScript enabled to view the images

 This library was developed for, and is bundled with, the [Quru Image Server](https://github.com/quru/qis), but functions perfectly well on its own, for use with either static or dynamic images.